Sahib Shihab: Biography

 In Denmark, Shihab performed with local musicians such as the bass player Niels-Henning Ørsted Pedersen amongst others.
 Together with pianist Kenny Drew, he ran a publishing firm and record company.

 In 1961, he joined the Kenny Clarke/Francy Boland Big Band and remained a member of the band for the 12 years it existed.
 He married a Danish woman and raised a family in Europe.

 In the Eurovision Song Contest 1966, Shihab accompanied Lill Lindfors and Svante Thuresson on stage for the Swedish entry "Nygammal Vals".

-In 1973, Shihab returned to the United States for a three-year stay, working as a session musician for rock and pop artists and working as a copyist for local musicians.
+In 1973, Shihab returned to the United States, where he toured with Quincy Jones and The Brothers Johnson in the States and Japan.
+He returned to Copenhagen in 1976, where he produced albums for Metronome Records, along with Kenny Drew entitled Brief Encounter, featuring the voices of Debby Cameron and Richard Boone.
+In 1979 he started a record company in partnership with Kenny Drew, called MATRIX.
+Some releases include: Prize Winners - Svend Asmussen Quartet, Funk Dumplin's - Clark Terry Quartet, Rain - Thomas Clausen Quartet, and Ernie Wilkins & the Almost Big Band by the Almost Big Band.

 He spent his remaining years between New York and Copenhagen, and played in a partnership with Art Farmer.
 He also led his own jazz combo called Dues.
 From 1986, Shihab was a visiting artist at Rutgers University.

-Shihab died from liver cancer on October 24, 1989, in Nashville, Tennessee, United States, aged 64.
+Shihab died from cancer on October 24, 1989, in Nashville, Tennessee, United States, aged 64.